Get answers to common questions around compatibility, installation, and support for Windows 10 Enterprise.

 How will people in my organization adjust to using Windows 10 Enterprise after upgrading from Windows 7 or Windows 8.1?

 Windows 10 combines the best aspects of the user experience from Windows 8.1 and Windows 7 to make using Windows simple and straightforward.
 Users of Windows 7 will find the Start menu in the same location as they always have.
 In the same place, users of Windows 8.1 will find the live tiles from their Start screen, accessible by the Start button in the same way as they were accessed in Windows 8.1.
-To help you make the transition a seamless one, download the Windows 10 for Business Onboarding Kit and see our end user readiness resources.

 The desktop experience in Windows 10 has been improved to provide a better experience for people that use a traditional mouse and keyboard.
 Key changes include:

 - Start menu is a launching point for access to apps.